msgpo/gitwatch/README.md

 smtp_max_recepients_per_email: 50
 These email configuration options should be self explanatory.
 This code was developed using AWS SES but should work with any smtp server.

+## Scheduling and runtime
+On first run, gitwatch will do nothing but record the current time to a runfile in it's local directory.
+In this runfile, the current time is recorded.
+Subsequent runs of gitwatch will use and maintain this time as a basis for determining which commits should generate email alerts.
+Only commits that happen after the time in this file will generate email alerts.

+The run.sh file contains code which updates your local copy of the repository.
+Since there are many ways to do this, you'll have to decide what works best for you.
+In our case, we change directory to the code respository and then issue a 'git pull' command.
+The next command in the run.sh initiates the gitwatch.py script by pointing it at the location of your configuration file.
+We recommend copying run.sh and the configuration file outside of the gitwatch directory and giving them both descriptive names.
+That way, new repositories can be watched by copying and configuring more of these files.

+Scheduling of the watcher can be initiated in any way.
+To keep it simple, we just used cron.
+A more robust solution might be to add a loop to your version of run.sh and manage it in supervisord.

+To add your run.sh script to cron and run it every minute, type 'crontab -e' and add the following line to your cron file:

+    * * * * * /full/path/to/your/descriptively-named-run.sh

+After that, you're done.

+## Feedback and Roadmap
+This project is pretty much done.
+It serves the purpose it was needed for and there are no plans for improvement at this time.